RasaHQ/rasa/docs/user-guide/building-assistants.rst

 Response Selectors
 ^^^^^^^^^^^^^^^^^^

-The ResponseSelector NLU component is designed to make it easier to handle dialogue elements like Small Talk and FAQ messages in a simple manner.
-By using the ResponseSelector, you only need one story to handle all faqs, instead of adding new stories every time you want to increase your bot's scope.
+The :ref:`response-selector` NLU component is designed to make it easier to handle dialogue elements like :ref:`small-talk` and FAQ messages in a simple manner.
+By using the ResponseSelector, you only need one story to handle all FAQs, instead of adding new stories every time you want to increase your bot's scope.

 People often ask Sara different questions surrounding the Rasa products, so let’s start with three intents: ``ask_channels``, ``ask_languages``, and ``ask_rasax``.
 We’re going to copy over some NLU data from the `Sara training data <https://github.com/RasaHQ/rasa-demo/blob/master/data/nlu/nlu.md>`_ into our ``nlu.md``.
 It’s important that these intents have an ``faq/`` prefix, so they’re recognised as the faq intent by the ResponseSelector:

 .. code-block:: md